 Smoothies have been around since the 40s and are a great way to get a lot of dietary requirements into your body at once especially if you hate taking pills or find something revolting.

-Here’s a standard recipe I use after my workouts everyday.
+Below is a standard recipe I use after my workouts every day.
 I’ve been switching it up with other seeds and plants as I’ve become more engrossed in Beachbody workouts.
-I will be writing about this in detail over the next few months.

 Strawberry & Blueberry Smoothie Recipe

 - Ground flaxseeds such as Bob’s Red Mill Ground Flaxseeds or Spectrum Naturals Ground Flaxseed.

 - A handful of frozen or fresh strawberries

 - A handful of frozen or fresh blueberries or any kind of berries

 - 2 tablespoons of Agave nectar or raw honey